 During a monitored phone call with my literary agent, it was suggested to me that I look for inspiration in the lives of other authors who seized upon the opportunity to write while serving custodial sentences.
-I would’ve taken my usual notes throughout the conversation but was unlucky enough to have misplaced my stubby, prison-issued pencil, and this resulted in me forgetting many of the titles she referenced.
-Thankfully, it was a recorded call, per the warden’s policy, which is to say I availed myself of the transcript and to my pleasant surprise, the recommended works of literature, or at least most of them, were waiting for me on the shelves of the prison library.
+I would’ve taken my usual notes throughout the conversation but was unlucky enough to have misplaced my stubby, prison-issued pencil, and this resulted in me forgetting many of the titles referenced.
+Thankfully, the call had been recorded per the warden’s policy; hence I availed myself of the transcript, and to my astonishment, the recommended works of literature, or at least the majority, were waiting for me on the shelves of the prison library.

 Conversations with Myself, by Nelson Mandela, is a memoir comprised of diary entries, notes, and letters written under the cruel auspice of a twenty-seven-year sentence handed down to the future South African leader for his role in conspiring to overthrow that country’s apartheid state.
 Mandela’s struggle to lift his people out of their disenfranchised hellscape is candidly portrayed, profoundly moving, and in my unworthy opinion will forever serve as one of history’s best real-life examples of the hero’s journey.

 Pisan Cantos, by expat American, Ezra Pound, is a lengthy poem, partially completed while the disgraced poet was interned by the United States Army in the Italian city of Pisa for collaborating with Mussolini’s fascist regime.
 Endorsing fascism is a good way to put yourself on the wrong side of history and that’s exactly what Pound did, however, he was not mentally sound at the time.
 In fact, the magistrate ruled him unfit for trial and deported him back to Washington D.C. where he spent twelve years wandering the halls of a psychiatric hospital.